stample/gulp-browserify-react-phonegap-starter/README.md

 ```
 cordova platform add android
 ```
+If you have troubles doing so, it may be because you did not install the Android SDK (19) or Git did not create the `platforms`, `.cordova` or `plugins` folder.
+Also, you should run `gulp` at least once or create the phonegap `www` folder manually.

 - If you want to use iOS: I can't help you, I don't have OSX but I guess installing the iOS SDK + `cordova platform add ios` should be fine.